shkartmaz/cellular-magma/README.md

 # cellular-magma
-Visualizing crystallisation in a magma chamber using cellular automaton &amp; little to no actual thermodynamics.
+Visualizing crystallisation in a magma chamber using a cellular automaton &amp; little to no actual thermodynamics.
 A geology student's proof-of-concept project

 Uses `pygame` to show animated process